Terrance Simien & Ozomatli

 For those of you who are not familiar with this amazing artist, this he’s a two -time Grammy award winner.
 Also, he’s an 8th generation Louisiana Creole that’s been shattering the myths about what his indigenous Zydeco roots music is.
 Also at times what its not.
 Either way, he’s been a staple at Jazzfest for a very long time.

 Simien is one of the most respected and accomplished artists in American roots music today.
 He and his band mates have performed over 9000 concerts, toured millions of miles to over 45 countries during their eventful career.
 As for Jazz Fest, Simien has performed every year for the past 33+ years.
-Below is his thoughts on Ozomatli.
+Below are his thoughts on Ozomatli.

-“One of my all time favorites was Congo Square with our friends Ozomatli, who we’d played with in Australia several times.
+“One of my all-time favorites was Congo Square with our friends Ozomatli, who we’d played with in Australia several times.
 That was really cool-they got on stage with me and me with them, there was a breeze that day-magical!
 They are all magical though and two are the same!” – Quote from T Simien

 Ozomatli – Changing The World